I3oris/reply/README.md

   end

   def word_delimiters : Regex
-    # Return the word delimiters used for pick the work for auto-completion
+    # Return the word delimiters used for pick the word for auto-completion
   end

   def save_in_history?(expression : String) : Bool